joepv/joepv.github.io/_pages/about.md

 My blog is focused on the [Fibaro System](https://www.fibaro.com/en/), but I regularly use other software such as [Node-RED](https://nodered.org/).
 The concepts I write about can also be implemented with other controllers like [Home Assistant](https://www.home-assistant.io/), [HomeSeer](https://homeseer.com/) and [openHAB](https://www.openhab.org/).

+## Notice of Non-Affiliation

+I’m not affiliated, associated, authorized, endorsed by, or in any way officially connected with [FIBARO](https://www.fibaro.com/) nor [FIBARO Benelux](https://fibarobenelux.com/), or any of its subsidiaries or its affiliates.
+All product and company names as well as related images are registered trademarks of their respective owners.

 <div class="list-authors mt-5">
 {% for author in site.authors %}
     <div id="{{ author[1].name }}" class="authorbox position-relative pb-5 pt-5 mb-4 mt-4 border">